zhangqibao/mod-anticheat/README.md

 ### 2) Re-run cmake and launch a clean build of AzerothCore

-### 3) Execute the included "conf/SQL/charactersdb_anticheat.sql" file on your characters database.
+### 3) Execute the included "\sql\characters\base\charactersdb_anticheat.sql" file on your characters database and excute  "\sql\world\Acore_strings.sql" on your world datase.
 This creates the necessary tables for this module.

 **That's it.**